Ayt1da/Ayt1da/README.md

 ### Hey there, I'm Aditya 👋

 ## I'm a Self taught FullStack-Developer!
-- 😃 I love learning about new things!
+- 😃 I love learning new things!
 - 🧐 love solving problems and being creative!
 - 🎮 I like playing games on my ancient pc
+- ♟️ Playing chess is fun!

 ### Find me at: